 The Problem…

 Here’s the bottom line; people are consuming content in a very different way.
 3+ million influencer accounts, thousands competing for the same space in a nearly endless sea of eyeballs.
-How do you reach your true audience and give them something they want to consume?
-Well, let’s go over your traditional options…
+Influencers post by the numbers not by the quality.
+AI slop drowns out any real content you produce.

 Traditional Journalist